bakks/butterfish/t5notes.md

 # Notes on T5 branch

 - I did some experimentation with running t5 models in Butterfish.
 Summary: I got it basically working (on CPU), it was interesting exercise but probably not worth more effort.
 I haven't tried to fine-tune or anything, just using existing t5 parameters at face value.
+I'm still on a 2016 macbook so I haven't verified CoreML execution but in theory it works provided you build ONNX yourself.
+- This isn't really packaged together nicely because it's experimental.

 - Big takeaways: